AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/analytics.md

 * **Standard attribute**: Standard attributes are any attribute that is pre-defined by Adobe.
 They contain the same meaning for all customers and are available in the [!DNL Analytics] source data and [!DNL Analytics] schema field groups.
 * **Custom attribute**: Custom attributes are any attribute in the custom dimension hierarchy in [!DNL Analytics].
 They are also among the Adobe-defined schemas, but can be interpreted differently by different customers.
 Custom attributes include eVars, props, and lists.
 See the following [[!DNL Analytics] documentation on conversion variables](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/conversion-variables/conversion-var-admin.html?lang=en) for more information on eVars.
-* **Any attribute in Custom field groups**: Attributes that originate from field groups created by customers are all user-defined and are considered to be neither standard nor custom attribute.
+* **Any attribute in Custom field groups**: Attributes that originate from field groups created by customers are all user-defined and are considered to be neither standard nor custom attributes.
 * **Friendly names**: Friendly names are human-provided labels for custom variables in an [!DNL Analytics] implementation.
 See the following [[!DNL Analytics] documentation on conversion variables](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/conversion-variables/conversion-var-admin.html?lang=en) for more information on friendly names.

 ## Create a source connection with Adobe Analytics